-Akhtar and Moessner [5] extended the work of [4] by considering multi-radio, multichannel, and multi-gateway mesh networks.
-However, they went back to the concept of the nominal load of a collision domain instead of the effective load introduced by [4].
-In this paper we make two major contributions to the research on max- min rate allocations in mesh networks.
-First, we provide a formal algorithm to compute max-min fair rate allocations according to the effective load definition of [4] and based on the algorithm of [2].
+Akhtar and Moessner [1] extended the work of [2] by considering multi-radio, multi-channel, and multi-gateway mesh networks.
+However, they went back to the concept of the nominal load of a collision domain instead of the effective load introduced by [2].
+In this paper we make two major contributions to the research on max-min rate allocations in mesh networks.
+First, we provide a formal algorithm to compute max-min fair rate allocations according to the effective load definition of [2] and based on the algorithm of [5].
 Second, we extend the algorithm to multi-rate networks.
 Altogether, we will present an algorithm to determine the max-min fair throughput in a multi-gateway, multi-radio, multi-rate mesh network with static routing, channel and rate allocation.

-The rest of the paper is structured as follows: In Section 2 we formulate the problem and define variables.
-In Section 4 we shortly describe the existing algorithms.
-In Section 4.1 we propose an algorithm to determine the effective load of a collision domain.
-In Section 4.2 we extend the algorithm to a network with multiple rates.
-In Section 5 we first describe a model how to generate random mesh networks and then investigate maxmin fair rate allocations using the nominal load or effective load of a collision domain.
-Finally, we summarize the main contributions of the paper in Section 6.
+The rest of the paper is structured as follows.
+In Section II we formulate the problem and define variables.
+In Section IV we shortly describe existing algorithms.
+In Section IV-A we propose an algorithm to determine the effective load of a collision domain.
+In Section IV-B we extend the algorithm to a network with multiple rates.
+In Section V we investigate maxmin fair rate allocations using the nominal load or effective load of a collision domain.
+Finally, we summarize the main contributions in Section VI.